Bald eagle: Role in Native American culture

-National bird of the United States
+National symbol of the United States

-The bald eagle is the national bird of the United States of America.
+The bald eagle is the national symbol of the United States.
+It was adopted as a national emblem in 1782.
+It has long been considered the "national bird", though unofficially until an act of Congress in December 2024.

 The founders of the United States were fond of comparing their new republic with the Roman Republic, in which eagle imagery (usually involving the golden eagle) was prominent.
-On June 20, 1782, the Continental Congress adopted the design for the Great Seal of the United States, depicting a bald eagle grasping 13 arrows and an olive branch with thirteen leaves with its talons.
+On June 20, 1782, the Continental Congress adopted the design for the Great Seal of the United States, depicting a bald eagle grasping 13 arrows and an olive branch with 13 leaves with its talons.

 The bald eagle appears on most official seals of the U.S. government, including the presidential seal, the presidential flag, and in the logos of many U.S. federal agencies.
 Between 1916 and 1945, the presidential flag (but not the seal) showed an eagle facing to its left (the viewer's right), which gave rise to the urban legend that the flag is changed to have the eagle face towards the olive branch in peace, and towards the arrows in wartime.

 Contrary to popular legend, there is no evidence that Benjamin Franklin ever publicly supported the wild turkey (Meleagris gallopavo), rather than the bald eagle, as a symbol of the United States.
 However, in a letter written to his daughter in 1784 from Paris, criticizing the Society of the Cincinnati, he stated his personal distaste for the bald eagle's behavior.
 In the letter Franklin states:

 Franklin opposed the creation of the Society because he viewed it, with its hereditary membership, as a noble order unwelcome in the newly independent Republic, contrary to the ideals of Lucius Quinctius Cincinnatus, for whom the Society was named.
 His reference to the two kinds of birds is interpreted as a satirical comparison between the Society of the Cincinnati and Cincinnatus.

 Popular culture

-Largely because of its role as a symbol of the United States, but also because of its being a large predator, the bald eagle has many representations in popular culture.
-In film and television depictions the call of the red-tailed hawk, which is much louder and more powerful, is often substituted for bald eagles.
+Largely because of its role as a symbol of the United States, but also because it is a large predator, the bald eagle is often represented in popular culture.
+In film and television, the call of the red-tailed hawk is often substituted for the bald eagle's because the former is much louder and more powerful.